-Here at KI we’ve created over 30 different apps and games throughout the years, with some going on to winning awards.
-KI have been developing games and interactive content for more than ten years, from bespoke cutting edge AR technology, to suites of marketing games packaged and localised for broadcast partners.
+KI has developed games and interactive content from bespoke cutting edge AR technology, to suites of marketing games packaged and localised for broadcast partners.
 Keep reading to find out why your next product should be a digital game or experience with Kids Industries.

 We offer a tailored experience to every client, starting with any insight or research recommendations, we work with you to conceptualise your digital product.
 When creating anything educational we work with our learning specialists to ensure the important parts of the curriculum are presented in a fun and accessible way which enriches a child’s development.
 We also developed our very own design principles which is key to understanding the different age groups' unique needs and how to meet them.
 Read more about our preschool design principles here.